Government and community services

 Key program funding and investment includes:

-Significant education reforms under the Better and Fairer Schools Agreement 2025–2034 over the next decade will also support the government and community services sector with total funding under the agreement of $1.1 billion.
+Significant education reforms under the Better and Fairer Schools Agreement 2025–2034 will support additional activity in the government and community services sector with $3.5 billion over the budget cycle to 2029-30.
+The agreement focuses on 3 national priorities: equity and excellence; wellbeing for learning and engagement; and a strong and sustainable workforce.

-Defence activity also contributes to the government and community services sector, with ongoing defence activity expected in the Territory as strategic competition grows in the Indo‑Pacific region (refer to the Defence section for further information).
+Commonwealth-funded defence activity also contributes to the government and community services sector, with ongoing defence activity expected in the Territory as geopolitical positioning in the Indo-Pacific region intensifies.
+Continued investment in defence infrastructure, workforce, and support services will help sustain demand across the sector and provide a stable source of economic activity (refer to the Defence section for further information).